Malina03/NMT_eval/README.md

-# Readme for LM training and evaluation
+# Readme for NMT training and evaluation

 Overview of training NMT systems in the MaCoCu project.